 So think of a windbreaker as an air barrier, and a raincoat as a vapor barrier.
 That is about as far as I can stretch the human to house analogy, hope it helps.

-In both cases, the vapour barrier is tasked with preventing warm, humid air from shedding its moisture as it meets a cool surface, no matter which direction it is travelling.
+In both cases, the vapor barrier is tasked with preventing warm, humid air from shedding its moisture as it meets a cool surface, no matter which direction it is travelling.

-The most important thing to realize is that there is no fixed rule regarding vapour barriers.
+The most important thing to realize is that there is no fixed rule regarding vapor barriers.
 Building practices should always be determined by the climate in which you are building.

 There are two main ways moisture will pass through your walls that you should be concerned about — air leakage and vapour diffusion.
 These are two completely different things, with two completely separate solutions.